SimArgentino/CATS-online-anomaly-detection/README.md

 <h2>📜 Project Description:</h2>

+The goal of this project is to create a notebook for anomaly detection and to simulate online detection using Kafka.

+The dataset used is the Controlled Anomalies Time Series (CATS) dataset.
+The notebook is designed to easily swap out the dataset to perform anomaly detection.
+The neural network used is an Autoencoder.

+For this project, 16 models were trained to evaluate the results in different scenarios by assessing the following characteristics:

+    Optimizer: Adam-RMSprop
+    Epochs: 30-60
+    Threshold selection percentile
+    Two different autoencoder models

+The results are viewable on Streamlit, where you can also upload a dataset and choose your model to perform anomaly detection.
+The interface allows you to select the model section for anomaly detection in real time and visualize the results.

 <h2>📊 Project Graph:</h2>

   ![ProjectGraph](https://github.com/SimArgentino/CATS-online-anomaly-detection/assets/93777986/617f1036-a83a-4aff-9444-5c033e9b20ea)

 <h2>🛠️ Installation Steps:</h2>
 <p>To view our results you can run the Streamlit app:</p>